Last Updated Oct 6, 2017 11:34 AM EDT

-Osgood received a 1997 George Foster Peabody Award for "Sunday Morning" and two additional Peabody Awards in 1985 and 1986 for "Newsmark," a weekly CBS Radio public affairs broadcast.
-He received his fourth Emmy Award in 2005, for his story on "Playing for Peace," a basketball group created by Americans to bring strife-torn children of different religions and races together.
+Osgood received a 1997 George Foster Peabody Award for "CBS Sunday Morning" and two additional Peabody Awards in 1985 and 1986 for "Newsmark," a weekly CBS Radio public affairs broadcast.
+He also earned an Emmy Award in 2004, for his story "Net Gain," about a basketball group created by Americans to bring strife-torn children of different religions and races together.
 He also received two News Emmy Awards in 1997 for "Wyeth at 80" and "Princess Diana."

-"The Osgood File" has earned its author five coveted Washington Journalism Review Best in the Business Awards.
+On radio, "The Osgood File" has earned its author five coveted Washington Journalism Review Best in the Business Awards.
 Osgood received a 1999 Radio Mercury Award, a 1996 President's Award from the American Society of Composers, Authors and Publishers for outstanding coverage and support of music creators and a 1993 Marconi Radio Award.

 Osgood was born in New York.
-He was graduated from Fordham University in 1954 with a B.S. degree in economics and holds honorary doctorates from 11 institutions of higher learning.
-He has served as a trustee for Fordham University and St. Bonaventure, is an overseer at Colby College and is a trustee at the School of Strings in Manhattan.
+He was graduated from Fordham University in 1954 with a B.S. degree in economics, and holds honorary doctorates from 11 institutions of higher learning.
+He has served as a trustee for Fordham University and St. Bonaventure, is an overseer at Colby College, and is a trustee at the School of Strings in Manhattan.
 Osgood has performed with the Mormon Tabernacle Choir and played the piano and banjo with the New York Pops and Boston Pops Orchestras.